LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

 From here we can see that an individual_fish variable now contains all the rows that belongs to a fish called ``Teixeirichthys jordani``.
 Notice that the index numbers refer to the row numbers in the original data -GeoDataFrame.

-- Let's check the datatype of the grouped object and what does the ``key`` variable contain
+- Let's check again the datatype of the grouped object and what does the ``key`` variable contain

 .. ipython:: python